drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Vireo.rst

 .. code-block:: bash

-  singularity exec Demuxafy.sif cellsnp-lite -s $BAM -b $BARCODES -O $VIREO_OUTDIR -R $VCF -p 20 --minMAF 0.1 --minCOUNT 20
+  singularity exec Demuxafy.sif cellsnp-lite -s $BAM -b $BARCODES -O $VIREO_OUTDIR -R $VCF -p 20 --minMAF 0.1 --minCOUNT 20 --gzip

 You can alter the ``-p``, ``--minMAF`` and ``--minCOUNT`` parameters to fit your data and your needs.
-We have found these settings to work well with our data
+We have found these settings to work well with our data.

-If the pileup is successfull, you will have this new file in your ``$VIREO_OUTDIR``:
+If the pileup is successful, you will have this new file in your ``$VIREO_OUTDIR``:

 .. code-block:: bash

 	.
-	├── cellSNP.base.vcf
+	├── cellSNP.base.vcf.gz
 	├── cellSNP.samples.tsv
 	├── cellSNP.tag.AD.mtx
 	├── cellSNP.tag.DP.mtx